Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

 All samples are combined into a single function app package.
 To get started with the samples, follow the setup steps below that are relevant for your development environment:

 ### For Visual Studio Development (Windows Only)
-1. Follow the [installation instructions](~/articles/installation.md) to configure Durable Functions for Visual Studio development.
-2. Download the [VSDFSampleApp.zip](~/files/VSDFSampleApp.zip) package, unzip the contents, and open in Visual Studio 2017 (version 15.3).
+1. Download the [VSDFSampleApp.zip](~/files/VSDFSampleApp.zip) package, unzip the contents, and open in Visual Studio 2017 (version 15.3).
-3. Install and run the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/storage-use-emulator).
+2. Install and run the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/storage-use-emulator).
 Alternatively, you can update the `local.appsettings.json` file with real Azure Storage connection strings.
-4. The sample can now be run locally via F5.
+3. The sample can now be run locally via F5.
 It can also be published directly to Azure and run in the cloud.

 ### For Azure Portal Development
 1. Create a new function app at https://functions.azure.com/signin.